renpy/renpy/sphinx/source/screen_special.rst

 that, while some screens must have minimal functionality, the screen system makes it possible to add additional functionality to screens.
-For example, while the standard say screen only displays text, the screen systen makes it easy to add features like skipping, auto-forward mode, or muting.
+For example, while the standard say screen only displays text, the screen system makes it easy to add features like skipping, auto-forward mode, or muting.

 Some special screens take parameters.
 These parameters can be accessed